chen42/slides/antiviral.md

 - NRTIs
   - Once phosphorylated by cellular kinases, NRTIs have greater affinity for viral reverse transcriptase than for cellular DNA polymerases.
-- NNRTIs
-  - Do not undergo phosphorylation
-  - Have greater affinity for viral reverse transcriptase than for cellular DNA polymerases
 - PIs
   - Greater affinity for HIV aspartyl protease than for human protease.
 - Integrase Inhibitors
   - Much higher selectivity than other classes of anti-HIV drugs.

+Note:

+- NNRTIs
+  - Do not undergo phosphorylation
+  - Have greater affinity for viral reverse transcriptase than for cellular DNA polymerases

 ---

 ## [What not to use, updated Feb 2024](https://clinicalinfo.hiv.gov/sites/default/files/guidelines/archive/adult-adolescent-arv-2024-02-27.pdf)

-<b> No longer part of the guidline as of Oct 2024</b>

 - Drugs
   - <span id=drug>delavirdine, didanosine, indinavir, nelfinavir, stavudine</span>